 As we got into deeper water, the captain sped up even faster — thinking we actually liked all the wave jumping!
 Perhaps most tourists do, we didn’t really.
 Nor did they speak English, so it was hard to communicate to them that we weren’t especially enjoying it.

 About 30 minutes into the trip, I asked where the best place would be “should I get sick or something”.
 Within moments, those two Dramamine pills had worked their way up, along with all of the breakfast I’d enjoyed from the morning’s buffet.

 So I’m busy creating more chum, then applauding and photographing his fine catch, then adding more chum, and so on.
 Even though I’d feel fine for 10 minutes at a time, I eventually got the dry heaves and no vision of the horizon could calm my stomach.
 Each time I thought I felt fine, it turned out I didn’t.

 Unfortunately, after Jim caught his big fish, he started creating his own chum.
 At this point, the non-English speaking first mate starts hosing both of us down with salt water (from the hose that’s typically used to wash the blood from fish off the boat).
 He was trying to keep us cool, otherwise, we’d become dehydrated and overheat.
 But it was slightly annoying — especially since I had my $1,000 camera around my neck!

 At this point, Jim and I could barely focus on the fun part of all this.
 (We were still having fun, I kid you not!
 But our stomachs were not cooperating.)

-Terry and Rhonda look over at us and then at the captain and without pause said, “Could you please take us back to shore?”
+Our friends looked over at us and then at the captain and without pause said, “Could you please take us back to shore?”